Infiltration and inflow investigation, smoke/dye testing, rehab selection, and emergency bypass logic

 Leaking joints with sound pipeChemical grout or localized sealingNot a fix for severe structural loss

-Many cracks, roots, and infiltration but stable shapeCIPP or other liningClean, inspect, verify diameter, reopen services
+Many cracks, roots, infiltration but stable shapeCIPP or other liningClean, inspect, verify diameter, reopen services

 Undersized or badly deteriorated pipePipe bursting or replacementCheck utilities, laterals, and capacity needs

-Sag or belly causing solids settlementExcavation and grade correctionLining follows the existing bad grade
+Sag or belly causing solids settlementExcavation and grade correctionA liner follows the existing bad grade

 Emergency bypass logic

-Bypass pumping is temporary conveyance around a failed pipe, pump station, or rehab work zone.
-The operator must maintain upstream service while protecting downstream capacity.
-A bypass plan should identify suction and discharge points, pump capacity, standby pump, fuel or power, hose route, traffic protection, air release or priming needs, alarms, spill containment, and monitoring.
+Bypass pumping is temporary conveyance around a failed pipe, pump station, or rehab zone.
+The operator maintains upstream service while protecting downstream capacity.
+Size the pump for peak flow, not average; a station passing 600 gallons per minute at peak needs pump and standby capacity above that, plus the right hose diameter to avoid excess head loss.
+A bypass plan identifies suction and discharge points, primary and standby pumps, fuel or power, hose route, traffic protection, priming or air-release needs, alarms, spill containment, and monitoring.

-Exam traps include undersizing the pump, discharging to a location that cannot handle the flow, forgetting backup power, blocking traffic without a plan, or assuming bypass pumping eliminates confined-space and gas hazards.
-During an emergency, the best answer usually protects life first, stops or contains the overflow, notifies according to the applicable rules, documents the event, and then corrects the cause.
+Exam traps include undersizing the pump, discharging where the receiving line cannot handle the flow, forgetting backup power, blocking traffic without a plan, or assuming bypass pumping removes confined-space and gas hazards.
+In an emergency, the best answer protects life first, stops or contains the overflow, notifies per the applicable rules, documents the event, then corrects the cause.

 Test Your Knowledge